ahmed-habib321/Employee-regester/README.md

 # Employee-regester
-Employee regester project using tkinter and text files
+Simple Employee regester project using tkinter and text files